trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 — Steven Covey

-To begin with the end in mind means to write our own script.
-Usually families and common sense have handed us scripts that we live by without asking why?
+To begin with, the end in mind means writing our script.
+Usually, families and common sense have handed us scripts that we live by without asking why.
 It's not our values, we are cooks and not chefs as WaitButWhy would call it.
-If we were to sit down and think about what we want to do in life, sit down to write our own script, we would do the first creation, of imagining the life we want to be living.
-The rest then, is implementation.
+If we were to sit down and think about what we want to do in life and sit down to write our script, we would do the first creation, by imagining the life we want to be living.
+The rest then is implementation.
 But at least once writing the script is done, we have a sense of direction, a place where we are heading that we know is right.

-> In developing our own self-awarenes many of us discover ineffective scripts, deey embedded habits that are unworthy of us, incongruent with the things we value in life.
+> In developing our self-awarenes many of us discover ineffective scripts, deey embedded habits that are unworthy of us, incongruent with the things we value in life.
 Habit 2 says we don't have to live with those scripts.
 We are respons-able to use our imagination and creativity to write new ones that are more effective, more congruent with our deepest values and with the correct principles that give our values meaning.

-Reminds me of an article advising to write down the things you value in life like this: First write: "I believe in:" at the top, then the 5 things you value.
-After that, write down the top 5 things you spend your day to day life with.
+Reminds me of an article advising you to write down the things you value in life like this: First write: "I believe in:" at the top, then the 5 things you value.
+After that, write down the top 5 things you spend your day-to-day life with.
 Then exchange the two lists.

 One way to build the end in mind is to write down a personal constitution.
-In other words to develop a philosophy or creed jotting down what values are most important and self evident.
+In other words to develop a philosophy or creed jotting down what values are most important and self-evident.
 This can serve as a compass in difficult times and as a metric for making decisions then.
-It's the framework which guides the behavior.
-Yet another way to describe this end in mind is to find out what ones unique meaning in life is - what do I want to do and why?
-Yet another is the WaitButWhy metaphor of the golden bowl on the top of the shelf and the organization of the shelf as a whole - which needs of my yearning octopus have to be fulfilled?
+It's the framework that guides the behavior.
+Yet another way to describe this end in mind is to find out what your unique meaning in life is - what do I want to do and why?
+Yet another is the WaitButWhy metaphor of the golden bowl on the top of the shelf and the organization of the shelf as a whole - which needs, of the yearning octopus, have to be fulfilled?
 What are my values?

 > To many vacations that last too long, too many movies, too much TV, too much video game playing - too much undisciplined leisure time in which a person continually takes the course of least resistance gradually wastes a life.

 > Principles don't react to anything.
 They don't get mad and treat us differently.
 They won't divorce us or run away with our best friend.
 They aren't out to get us.
 They can't pave our way with shortcuts or quick fixes.
 They don't depend on the behavior of others, the environment, or the current dad for their validity.
 Principles don't die.
 They aren't here one day and gone the next.
 They can't be destroyed by fire, earthquake or theft.
 Principles are deep fundamental truths.

 People center their lives and decisions around different things.
-Examples for centers are Money, Status, Spouse, Family, Friends, Pleasure, Work...
+Examples of centers are Money, Status, Spouse, Family, Friends, Pleasure, Work...
 Choosing the right center is of most importance.
-All centers outside of oneself are bad since they shift the locus of control over how one is feeling and the sense of self worth to something beyond our control.
-Furthermore all centers that can change their values are also wrong.
+All centers outside of oneself are bad since they shift the locus of control over how one is feeling and the sense of self-worth to something beyond our control.
+Furthermore, all centers that can change their values are also wrong.
 Giving up that control of who we are and how we react is against the 7 Habits.
-The only logical center worth it, is one built around solid self evident principles, accurate maps of effectiveness.
+The only logical center worth it is one built around solid self-evident principles and accurate maps of effectiveness.
 They don't change hence we can build on them as the center and foundation of our lives.

-Principle centeredness in a way is being centered around all centers equally, taking into account all factors that contribute to making a decision and then coming up with creative solutions to resolve the constraints put upon us.
+Principle-centeredness in a way is being centered around all centers equally, taking into account all factors that contribute to making a decision and then coming up with creative solutions to resolve the constraints put upon us.

 ### Habit 1 - Be the programmer
 ### Habit 2 - Write the program

-Principals and values of an effective person -> the end in mind, should be put down in writing to be better remembered and as a point of reference.
+Principals and values of an effective person -> the end in mind should be put down in writing to be better remembered and as a point of reference.
 Memories can change and deceive, a written statement can not.
 Similar to a written constitution it is something that shows who we are and how we want to decide.
 It communicates to ourselves what person we want to be.

-It helps to visualize how a life like this would look.
+It helps to visualize how life like this would look.
 Thinking about what one wants to have been when one is dead is not enough, visualizing it can tap into the power of imagination and thereby show us our values much more clearly.
 Also writing the mission statement is an ongoing process.
 Revising and looking it over should be a routine, that's part of habit 7.

-Visualisation can also be used as a tool to put into perspective what it would mean to act in light with ones own values.
+Visualization can also be used as a tool to put into perspective what it would mean to act in light of one's values.
 Specific situations might trigger certain scripts on autopilot that are still old unwanted behavior.
-Imagining those situations in detail, but with the positive outcome and reasoning can help to produce the desired behavior more often.
-In a way it is practicing the behavior in the imagination and thereby pre strengthening the synaptic connections necessary to perform the right motor outputs when the stimulus come in.
+Imagining those situations in detail, but with a positive outcome and reasoning can help to produce the desired behavior more often.
+In a way, it is practicing the behavior in the imagination and thereby pre-strengthening the synaptic connections necessary to perform the right motor outputs when the stimulus comes in.

 > Writing is a mind if psycho-neural muscular activity which helps bridge and integrate the conscious and subconscious minds.
 Writing distills, crystallizes, and clarifies thought and helps break the whole into parts.

 Organizations with written mission statements can be very effective.
 The key is that all the people in the organization have to be a part of the mission statement.
-Without involvement the effectiveness of the statement is 0.
-Furthermore the statement has to be in alignment with the reward system.
-Rewarding people for the right things is key and figuring what the right things are together is what involvement cries for.
+Without involvement, the effectiveness of the statement is 0.
+Furthermore, the statement has to be in alignment with the reward system.
+Rewarding people for the right things is key and figuring out what the right things are together is what involvement cries for.

 ## Habit 3 - Put first things first